Consulting the Yi Jing 易经 I Ching WG (Book of Changes)

 The yarrow stick method is considered the most ancient and authentic way of consulting the Yi Jing, but it can take several minutes to cast a hexagram.

 Yarrow sticks are stalks of the herb Achillea sibirica ➚ (Siberian Yarrow).
 It is a close relative of the ornamental plant 'Achillea' grown in gardens.
 Yarrow was used medicinally to both staunch bleeding and cause nose bleeding giving it a powerful association with life.
 In Asia a simple method of divination was to insert the foliage in the nose and the answer was determined by whether or not the nose started to bleed.
+In some countries it is known as the 'nose bleed' plant.
 The reason for the Western botanical name ‘Achillea’ was chosen because Achilles ➚ used it to staunch the bleeding of his troops according to the Illiad ➚.

 There is a whole protocol for preparing to make a Yi Jing reading.
 The room should be entered from the east; incense should be burnt; the stalks should be placed on the north side of the table and the bundle passed through the incense smoke before being divided.